 g.
 The President shall propose and the Executive Board shall approve reassigned time, release time, stipends, and other payments for Executive Board members and others to perform the duties and activities of the organization.

 h.
 The President shall nominate and the Executive Board shall approve the chairpersons of all standing and special committees of the organization, except those committees and chairpersons elected by the membership or by the Council of Representatives.
-The President shall nominate and the Executive Board shall approve representatives to joint CCFT/District committees and the chairpersons and members of the Grievance Committee, Negotiation Committee, Catastrophic Leave Bank Oversight Committee, Peace and Justice Committee, and Negotiations Team.
+The President shall nominate and the Executive Board shall approve representatives to joint CCFT/District committees and the chairpersons and members of the Negotiation Committee, Catastrophic Leave Bank Oversight Committee, Peace and Justice Committee, and Negotiations Team.
 The Executive Board, via the President, shall receive regular reports from all CCFT committees and representatives of joint CCFT/District committees.

 i.
 The Executive Board shall be responsible for adherence to and enforcement of the Constitution and Bylaws of the organization.